 We discussed coding in terms of objects, but the issue is relevant for any kind of information.
 Later we'll talk about sparse coding of images.
 I.e. for any given image, say 256x256 8-bit pixels, what are the properties of V1 coding schemes that represent the image?
 The type of coding interacts with the statistical structure of the set of events to be encoded.
 If images were arbitrary, i.e. any image was equally likely (even TV snow), then we'd require representational space equal to the task (e.g. max representational capacity is 256x256x8 bits, or 2^(256x256x8) possible signals).
 But if there is statistical structure, we could get by with less.
-The space of natural images is much much smaller than 256x256x8 bits.
-Further, it turns out that the Gabor set described in the previous lecture is a sparse distributed code for natural images.
+The space of natural images is much much smaller than 256x256x8 bits (Kersten, 1987).
+Further, it turns out that the Gabor set described in the previous lecture produces a sparse distributed code for natural images.
+(Related to wavelet signal compression methods).
 There is more than one cell activated for any given image, but the number is relatively small.